GermanPearls/time-tracker/readme.txt

 = What if I make a mistake when I enter a task, can I correct it? =

-Yes, the screens of Time Tracker display your information in easy to read tables where you can easily edit information.
+Yes, the screens of Time Tracker display your information in tables where you can easily edit information.
+For more control, use the Edit buttons found on various screens.
 All items can also be deleted from the user interface.

 = Can I use Time Tracker on a multi-site installation? =